memery1446/mini-revoke-new/README.md

 docker pull memery1446/approval-manager:latest

 # If you already have a container running, stop and remove it
-docker stop approval-app
+docker stop approval-manager
-docker rm approval-app
+docker rm approval-manager

 # Run the container with required environment variables
 docker run -d -p 3000:3000 --name approval-app \